JHUDMC/Manual/ResourceGuides.md

 ### Sewing Machines

 ### Epson Perfection V700 Flatbed Scanner

 The Epson Perfection V700 scanner is plugged into the Graphics specialty workstation.
-[info on how to scan goes here]
+Instructions on how to use it for documents and 35mm with the Epson Scan 2 software are posted on/by the scanner itself.

 ---

 ## *Circulating Equipment Authorizations*